What does a typical day in the House Track look like?

 Each participant is assigned to a committee and a caucus, and each caucus has one bill to support and one to oppose.
 Campers learn the process of how a bill becomes a law as well as the responsibilities of citizenship.

-Student legislators hear testimony from lobbyists during committee meetings, oftentimes chaired by real State Senators & Representatives!
+These young legislators hear testimony from lobbyists during committee meetings, oftentimes chaired by real State Senators & Representatives!
 Campers can ask tough questions of the lobbyists and gain valuable information on their bill.

 At what age is my child eligible to attend?